chateaux/certified-rng/README.md

 ### Test Utility (command line)

-For a demonstration of the GamblingTec RNG, please see: https://github.com/sunsevennv/gamblingtec-rng which is a command line utility using the wrapper.
+For a demonstration of our RNG, please see: https://github.com/sunsevennv/gamblingtec-rng which is a command line utility using the wrapper.

 ### About Laminas/Math/Rand